nachobacanful/wakevm/README.md

 wakeonlan 00:11:22:33:44:55
 ```

 You may need to tune your wol tool depending on how your internal network is configured.
-The Promox host has to listen to an incoming magix packet destined for the mac of a guest.
+The Promox host has to listen to an incoming magic packet destined for the mac of a guest.
 Thisc ould be on any of the host's interfaces/IPs.

 ### CLI Options